-Depending on what these key data points are, you can choose to implement the winning variation or run more tests to find a more optimal spot to show reviews.
+Depending on these key data points, you can implement the winning variation or continue testing to find a more optimal spot to show reviews.

 Chance to win

-Depending on how high the Chance to win is, there can be three types of test outcomes:
+With Chance to win, there are three types of test outcomes:

 - Close to 50-60% means that the tested variations are very similar.
 This usually means either variation could work equally well for your business.

-- Above >90% means that there is a big probability that one variation will outperform the other test variations and it can be declared a winner.
+- Above 90% means that there is a high probability that one variation will outperform the other test variations.
+This variation can be declared a winner.